-- Transmit an ETHERNET_READY Test Status Message on each AVB enabled Ethernet interface when it enters the ETHERNET_READY state. - Transmit an AVB_SYNC Test Status Message on each AVB enabled Ethernet interface when it enters the AVB_SYNC state. - Transmit an AVB_MEDIA_READY Test Status Message for each stream handled by the AED when that stream enters the AVB_MEDIA_READY state.
+- Transmit an ETHERNET\READY Test Status Message on each AVB enabled Ethernet interface when it enters the ETHERNET\READY state. - Transmit an AVB\SYNC Test Status Message on each AVB enabled Ethernet interface when it enters the AVB\SYNC state. - Transmit an AVB\MEDIA\READY Test Status Message for each stream handled by the AED when that stream enters the AVB\MEDIA\READY state.
 The Test Status Message is sent on the Ethernet interface carrying the indicated stream.

 These Test Status Messages shall be used only during test scenarios, and the AED shall not transmit the Test Status Message during normal operation.
-However the status reported by the messages and the timing of the associated events should be completely representative of normal operation.
+However, the status reported by the messages and the timing of the associated events should be completely representative of normal operation.
 Aside from the transmission of the Test Status Message, the behavior of the device while in Test mode should be indistinguishable from its normal operation.

 Figure 1 shows the structure of the Test Status Message.
-The message is based on a standard IEEE 1722.1 AECP GET_COUNTERS response message described in [AVDECC, clause 7.4.42.2].
-The fields message_timestamp, station_state, and station_state_specific_data are specific to the Test Status Message and are defined below.
-All other fields in the message shall be filled and interpreted according to their definition in the IEEE 1722.
-[AVTP] and 1722.1 [AVDECC] standards.
+The message is based on a standard IEEE 1722.1 AECP GET\COUNTERS response message described in [AVDECC, Clause 7.4.42.2].
+The fields message\timestamp, station\state, and station\state\specific\data are specific to the Test Status Message and are defined below.
+All other fields in the message shall be filled and interpreted according to their definition in the IEEE 1722 [AVTP] and 1722.1 [AVDECC] standards.

-39 Note: Although the Test Status Message is based on an IEEE 1722.1 message, it is sent autonomously by the AED single Test Status Message as soon as it reaches the reported state, and that test engineers capture and process the
+Note: Although the Test Status Message is based on an IEEE 1722.1 message, it is sent autonomously by the AED and does not require any IEEE 1722.1 control infrastructure for its processing.
+The intent is that the AED sends a single Test Status Message as soon as it reaches the reported state, and that test engineers capture and process the message on the wire to collect and record the necessary conformance information.